mjordan/islandora_scg/README.md

 ## Usage

+The Islandora Sample Content Generator provides two drush commands, one to generate and load objects, and one to purge those objects.
+There is no graphical user interface.

+### Loading sample objects

-The Islandora Sample Content Generator only has a drush interface.
-To load objects using it, issue a command using the following template:
+To load sample objects, issue a command using the following template:

 `drush iscgl --user=someuser --content_model=foo:contentModel --parent=bar:collection`